On this page:

 All MIT buildings should have ubiquitous wireless coverage and IS&T prohibits connecting personal or private access points to the MIT network.
 802.11 wireless traffic is sent on a relatively small range of radio frequencies.
 Adding additional APs that are not connected, configured, and optimized to integrate with the MIT wireless installation can and will interfere with the current setup, causing signal degradation, loss of throughput, and connectivity issues for those users nearby.

-There are over 4,000 wireless access points that MIT has installed around campus.
+There are over 7,000 wireless access points that MIT has installed around campus.
 Because of the scale of this deployment, there are bound to be areas on campus that are in need of fine tuning, AP adjustment, and additional hardware.
-If you are in an area with poor or no wireless coverage, please read the troubleshooting tips in the article above and fill out a help request with the IS&T Helpdesk.
+If you are in an area with poor or no wireless coverage, please read the troubleshooting tips in the article above and fill out a help request with the IS&T Service Desk.

 Often, wireless access points can be affected by the environment around them.
 Heat and overuse can cause them to operate incorrectly or incompletely.
 This type of outage is different from an interference or signal coverage issue and has a different procedure for resolution.
 It is important to indicate how long you've been noticing problems and how the current behavior differs from the expected behavior.

 The Wireless Networks at MIT

 How to connect to the MIT SECURE wireless network